Early Learning and Child Care

 Early learning and child care is a priority for the GNWT and it is a mandate of the 19th Legislative Assembly’s to advance universal child care by increasing availability and affordability, and to improve early childhood development indicators for all children.

-ECE’s Early Learning and Child Care (ELCC) Division oversees early learning and child care programs for children from birth to age 12.
+ECE’s Early Learning and Child Care division oversees early learning and child care programs for children from birth to age 12.

 We help families and children access licensed early learning and child care programs by:

-- Licensing and monitoring centre-based and family day homes according to Child Day Care Act and Standards Regulations
+- Licensing and monitoring centre-based and family day homes according to Child Day Care Act, Early Learning and Child Care Standards Regulations, and Early Learning and Child Care Funding Regulations

-- Providing funding to licensed ELCC program costs to help offset the high costs of child care
+- Providing funding to licensed early learning and child care programs to help offset the high costs of child care

 - Supporting children with additional support needs in child care settings